Zimmer's conjecture: Subexponential growth, measure rigidity, and strong property (T): Proof of Proposition

-Recall that $G$ is a connected, semisimple Lie group with finite center and all non-compact, almost-simple factors of real-rank at least 2.
+Recall that by Remark \ref{rmk:nocompacts} we may assume that $G$ is a connected, semisimple Lie group with finite center, no compact factors, and all almost-simple factors of real-rank at least 2.
 Recall the $G$-action on $X= M^{\alpha}$ preserves the fiberwise tangent bundle $F= \ker D \pi$.
 Let $A=\exp \liea \subset G$ be our fixed maximal split Cartan subgroup.

 We assume as in Proposition \ref{prop:Ginvariantmeasure} and that there is an $s\in A$ and an $A$-invariant Borel probability measure $\mu$ on $M^\alpha$ with $\lambda_+^F(s,\mu)>0$.
 Let $\lieg= \bigoplus_{k=1}^p \lieg'_k$ be the decomposition of $\lieg$ into ideals.
-For each $\lieg'_k$ let $G'_k\subset G$ be the corresponding analytic subgroup.
+For each $\lieg'_k$, let $G'_k\subset G$ be the corresponding analytic subgroup.
 To complete the proof of Proposition \ref{prop:Ginvariantmeasure}, we show the following. \begin{lemma} For $1\le j\le p$, if the projection of $\mu$ to $G/\Gamma$ is $G'_k$-invariant for all $1\le k\le {j-1}<p$ then there is an $s\in A$ and an $A$-invariant Borel probability measure $ \mu'$ on $M^\alpha$ with $\lambda_+^F(s, \mu')>0$ such that the projection of $\mu'$ to $G/\Gamma$ is $G'_k$-invariant for all $1\le k\le j\le p$. \end{lemma}

-\begin{proof} Fix such $G_j'$ with Lie algebra $\lieg_{j}'$.
-Note that from Lemma \ref{lemma:averagingiscool}, if $G_j'$ is compact then, as $G_j'$ commutes with $A$ and $G'_k$ for all $1\le k \le j-1$, by averaging $\mu$ over the action of $G_j'$ we obtain a measure $ \mu'$ with the desired properties.